-The Hendricks County Drainage Board and/or Hendricks County Surveyor has the authority to periodically inspect that portion of the storm drainage system under the Hendricks County's control, in an effort to detect and eliminate illicit connections and discharges into the system.
+Hendricks County has the authority to periodically inspect that portion of the storm drainage system under Hendricks County's control, in an effort to detect and eliminate illicit connections and discharges into the system.
 This inspection will include a screening of discharges from outfalls connected to the system in order to determine if prohibited flows are being conveyed into the storm drainage system.
 It could also include spot testing of waters contained in the storm drainage system itself to detect the introduction of pollutants into the system by means other than a defined outfall, such as dumping or contaminated sheet runoff.